 Eric, who, just completed a five year tenure as president of Refugees International (2017-2022), has had a 35-year career in public life, focused primarily on humanitarian and human rights issues.

-Schwartz has had a three-decade career focused on humanitarian and human rights issues.
-He served as the senior human rights and humanitarian official at the National Security Council during the Clinton Administration; the UN Deputy Special Envoy for Tsunami Recovery after the 2004 Asian Tsunami; Washington Director of Asia Watch (now the Asia Division of Human Rights Watch); and Staff Consultant to the House of Representatives Foreign Affairs Subcommittee on Asian and Pacific Affairs, among other positions in the U.S. government, at the United Nations, and in the non-profit sector.
+Between 2011 and 2017, he served as dean of the Humphrey School.
+Prior to that, between 2009 and 2011, he was U.S. Assistant Secretary of State for Population, Refugees, and Migration.
+As Assistant Secretary, he strengthened the State Department’s humanitarian advocacy around the world and initiated and implemented critical enhancements to the U.S. refugee resettlement program.
+He was the senior human rights and humanitarian official at the National Security Council during the Clinton administration.
+He also served as the UN Deputy Special Envoy for Tsunami Recovery after the 2004 Asian Tsunami; as Washington Director of Asia Watch (now the Asia Division of Human Rights Watch); and as Staff Consultant to the House of Representatives Subcommittee on Asian and Pacific Affairs, among other positions at the United Nations and in the non-governmental sector

 Schwartz holds a law degree from New York University School of Law, where he was a recipient of a Root-Tilden-Snow Scholarship for commitment to public service through law.
 He also earned a Master of Public Affairs degree from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a Bachelor of Arts degree in Political Science from the State University of New York at Binghamton.